 Seizures are caused by uncontrolled electrical activity in the brain, which usually last from 2 seconds to 2 minutes in duration.
 Seizure symptoms can include passing out, rigidity, repetitive jerking movements of body, speech difficulties, and eye rolling or fluttering.
 Injury from falling is the most prevalent consequence of a seizure.

 YOUR PRIMARY RESPONSIBILITY IS TO MAKE SURE THE STUDENT IS SAFE AND TO MINIMIZE THE AMOUNT OF TRAUMA TO OTHERS.
 [Do not contact the Nursing Department.
-They are on-campus only as instructors, not available to administer medical care.]
-Witnessing a seizure can be alarming, but in most cases the seizure will subside and the student will get back to normal fairly quickly.
+They are on campus in capacity of instructors, not to administer medical care] Witnessing a seizure can be alarming, but in most cases the seizure will subside and the student will get back to normal fairly quickly